-- The Joy of Cooking contends that they are one and the same, except that one is in the bird and one is out.
+- The Joy of Cooking at Amazon contends that they are one and the same, except that one is in the bird and one is out.

-- The Food Lover's Companion, on the other hand, says the two terms can be used interchangeably.
+- The Food Lover's Companion at Amazon, on the other hand, says the two terms can be used interchangeably.

 With that out of the way, I expect to hear no more on that semantic discussion this holiday season, and certainly not in the comments of this post.